Mount Elgin Residential School Timeline

 The corn crop fails.

-A boy is discharged with TB and dies in the hospital in Sarnia; another from Walpole Island, having no home, is cared for in the school hospital and dies there.
+A boy is discharged with tuberculosis and dies in the hospital in Sarnia; another from Walpole Island, having no home, is cared for in the school hospital and dies there.
 In this period, TB is a serious concern.

 Fifty acres of the winter wheat crop is destroyed.